 People expected so much from Harry Potter and the Cursed Child that they all feel disappointed now.
 I don’t.
 It’s a play and not a novel.
-What did you expect?
-A long monologue like Shakespeare’s?

 I didn’t expect every single character from the whole entire series or even half of it to be in here and their actions to be justified as much.
 People complain the lack of James Potter and the other children.
-Didn’t you know the plot of this SCRIPT?
+Didn’t you know the plot of this script?
 It focuses on Albus and Scorpius (I love these two, by the way.
 The way they met is “a direct parallel of Harry and Draco’s first meeting in reverse.” ) Of course, there wouldn’t be much of the others.
 It’s a PLAY.

-I am not a literary genius and I don’t know too much about playwrights but I know when a story is good.
+I am not a literary genius and I don’t know too much about playwrights, but I know when a story is good.
 It moved me.
 It took me back to my childhood days.
 It is very nostalgic.
 It made me laugh.
 It made me cry.
 It made me feel.
 And I think that’s what matters the most.
 The way it made you feel.
-It may not be great but it’s good.
+It may not be great, but it’s good.

 Of course, there will be flaws.
 There always are.
 Even the movie adaptations, right?
-You can’t expect everyone to like a story or a character the same way other’s do.
+You can’t expect everyone to like a story or a character the same way others do.
 We all have our preferences.
 The author’s favorite doesn’t necessarily have to be your favorite.
 Sometimes they see things that we don’t and that what makes the conversation and retelling of stories goes and lives on.

 I may say that it’s sort of funny with the Voldemort thing, though.
 But you can’t deny the fact the he would do everything to leave something of him alive, wouldn’t he?
 You have read the series; you know how he did.
-I don’t want to spoil much so you can hit my box and let’s talk about this.
+I don’t want to spoil much so you can hit my Inbox and let’s talk about this.

 I didn’t see Harry as a bad father here just like some of you say.
 I think he is just as lost when he was a child and just as stupid sometimes but never bad.